clush is a program for executing commands in parallel on a cluster and for

 The Tree mode is implemented at the library level, so that all applications using ClusterShell may benefits from it.
 However, this section describes how to use the tree mode with the clush command only.

-The system-wide library configuration file /etc/clustershell/topology.conf defines the routes of default command propagation tree.
+The system-wide library configuration file /etc/clustershell/topology.conf defines available/preferred routes for the command propagation tree.
 It is recommended that all connections between parent and children nodes are carefully pre-configured, for example, to avoid any SSH warnings when connecting (if using the default SSH remote worker, of course).

 [routes] rio0: rio[10-13] rio[10-11]: rio[100-240] rio[12-13]: rio[300-440]